TLSseven/AccessibilityBoost/README.md

 # AccessibilityBoost Modpack
-A Minecraft client that pursues the ultimate optimization *Make a performance wheelchair for vanilla Minecraft!*
+A Minecraft client that pursues the ultimate optimization<br>
+*Make a performance wheelchair for vanilla Minecraft!*